Trasmonaut/javaGameTemplate/README.md

 - Minor bug fixes in `Animation` and `ImageManager` for more robust asset handling.
 - Project structure has been reorganized for clarity and maintainability.
 - Added `ImageFX.java` (image helper / effects utilities).
-- Added ScreenTransition class, which creates screen animations which occupy the full screen, Fading in and out to create a transition between game features.
+- Added `ScreenTransition.java` class, which creates screen animations which occupy the full screen, Fading in and out to create a transition between game features.

 ## Project structure (updated)